AdamCavaliere/TFE_WorkspaceReaper/README.md

  Both functions are in the same Python file (reapWorkspaces.py)

 #### FindWorkspacesToReap
 This process loops through the variables in the organization you have specified.
-It is setup to run every hour, from the time of the deployment of the Lambda function.
+It is setup to run every 5 minutes, from the time of the deployment of the Lambda function, unless the optional variable is changed.

-It looks for a specific Key name of `Workspace_TTL`, and an integer value specifying an amount of hours to keep the workspace around.
+It looks for a specific Key name of `Workspace_TTL`, and an integer value specifying an amount of minutes to keep the workspace around.

 For any workspace, which the variable is found in, the process then evaluates whether or not the last run was an apply or destroy.
 If it was an apply, it then compares the last execution time to the TTL.
 If the time exceeds the TTL, a message is submitted to the SQS Queue for further processing.